Audits and financial statement reviews

-An audit of the financial statements of a company or group of companies involves procedures performed by an independent auditor that will allow him to express an opinion in the form of an audit report.
-In the course of it, the auditor conducts verification activities with regard to the financial statements and ascertains that neither they nor the books of account on the basis of which they were prepared contain material misstatements.
-The auditor also verifies that the financial statements have been prepared in accordance with applicable laws and the company’s articles of incorporation or charter.
-The purpose of the audit is to increase the audience’s confidence in the financial statements.
+An audit of a company’s or a capital group’s financial statements consists of procedures carried out by an independent statutory auditor in order to express an opinion in the form of an audit report.
+During this process, the auditor verifies financial statements and ensures that neither the statements nor the accounting records on which they are based contain material misstatements.
+The auditor also verifies that financial statements were prepared in accordance with applicable legal regulations and the company’s articles of association or bylaws.
+The purpose of the audit is to enhance the users’ confidence in the financial statements’ accuracy.

-Our team of auditors ensures high quality of audits and reviews of financial statements, their efficient implementation and organization, and open communication with clients.
+Our team of auditors delivers high-quality audits and reviews of financial statements, ensuring efficient completion and open communication with the client.

 We conduct audits of financial statements prepared according to: